nathants/bsv/readme.md

 - [bsort](#bsort) - timsort rows by strcmp the first column
 - [bsplit](#bsplit) - split a stream into multiple files
 - [bsumeachf64](#bsumeachf64) - sum as f64 the second colum of each contiguous identical row by strcmp the first column
+- [bsumeachhashu64](#bsumeachhashu64) - sum as u64 the second colum by hashmap of the first column
 - [bsumeachu64](#bsumeachu64) - sum as u64 the second colum of each contiguous identical row by strcmp the first column
 - [bsumu64](#bsumu64) - u64 sum the first column
 - [bsv](#bsv) - convert csv to bsv